Time dependent quantum scattering theory on complete manifolds with a corner of codimension 2: Ruelle's theorem

 \section{Ruelle's theorem}

-In this section we formulate Ruelle's theorem in the context of compatible Laplacians on complete manifolds with corner of codimension 2, our intention is to provide the reader with the first relation between the quantum dynamics of the compatible Laplacian and the geometry of $X$.
+In this section we formulate Ruelle's theorem in the context of compatible Laplacians on complete manifolds with a corner of codimension 2, our aim is to give a first relation between the quantum dynamics of the compatible Laplacian and the geometry of the manifold $X$.